How to Drop Out of High School and Still Succeed in Life

 1. Ensure That You Can Legally Drop Out

 Every state in America has mandatory schooling.
 It is against the law for a child not to go to school.
 If you don't attend a public, private, or parochial school, you must be homeschooled in accordance with your state's laws.
 So, at what age can you drop out of school without parental consent?
 Depending on the particular state, all students are legally required to stay in school until reaching the age of 16, 17, 18, or 19 (if they don't graduate first).
 That means you cannot drop out of middle school.
 It also means that it's essential to know the legal age to drop out of school in your state.
-As of 2017:6
+According to the National Center for Education Statistics, as of 2017:

 - School is mandatory in Texas until age 19.